sw360cab/websockets-scaling/stack/README.md

-# Static Microservices Scenario
+# Stack Docker version

 This leverages **docker-compose** and deploys the following services:

 * redis (pub/sub)
 * socket-server application (2 instances)
-* Traefik ad reverse proxy (with dynamic configuration)
+* HAProxy to balance requests (with static configuration)

+`Note`: socket-server application is deployed explicitly twice to allow a fully static configuration of HAProxy.

 ## HAProxy

-Traefik is employed as proxy for Websockets connections.
+HAProxy is employed as proxy for Websockets connections.
+The important parts of configuration are:

-It dynamically configures itself leveraging `Docker Labels` on websocket service image
+    cookie io prefix indirect nocache

+Using the `io cookie` set upon handshake.

+and:

+    server ws0 socket-server:3000 check cookie ws0
+    server ws1 socket-server:3001 check cookie ws1

+to set balanced host configuration.

 ## Setup and Run